 This script will create a file

-C:users.txtwith the list of IIS application pool users and add these to the group created during step 2.
+C:users.txtwith the list of IIS application pool users and add these users to the group created in step 2.

-Click Add Task, select task type Run a command and specify the path to the
+Click Add Task.
+Select task type as Run a command and specify the path to the